 CubeAPM vs Graylog

 Graylog focuses more on logs and SIEM, but CubeAPM is a complete observability platform.
 It offers full MELT, OpenTelemetry support natively, intelligent sampling, transparent pricing, no egress costs, and 800+ integrations.
 Graylog’s enterprise license starts at $15K/year plus infra overhead, but CubeAPM’s pricing is straightforward with ingestion-based pricing of $0.15/GB.
-It saves around 60–80% of costs for mid-sized companies.
+It saves up to 50% of costs for mid-sized companies.

 2. Datadog